 Reviews of Books Relating to The Concept of Limited Liability in Islamic Law

-I have consulted some books and to be frankly I have read many articles on this topic to get a clear picture of this concept.
-Unfortunately I was unable to get a hold on a proper book which can give me answer so that I can write this research paper, one reason is that most of the material is in Arabic.
+I have consulted some books and read many articles on this topic to get a clear picture of this concept.
+Unfortunately, I was unable to get a hold on a proper book which can give me an answer so that I can write this research paper, one reason is that most of the material is in Arabic.
 Some of the books are as under;

 An Introduction to Islamic Finance